RESPECTING HUMAN RIGHTS

 Protecting children and young employees

-From 2017 to 2020, we took part in the project Combatting Child Labor in the Garment Supply Chain, together with three of our factory partners in Bangladesh and with the support of UNICEF and local partners.
-The factories worked hard to improve working conditions and operations to prevent child labor and to support employees with children.
+From 2017 to 2020, we participated in the Combatting Child Labor in the Garment Supply Chain project, together with three of our partner factories in Bangladesh and with support from UNICEF and local partners.
+The factories worked hard to improve their workplaces and organisational structures to prevent child labour and support workers with children.

 Newsletter